-Chocolate-orange lovers can easily make these delicious chocolate-dipped orange peels with simple ingredients!
+Chocolate-orange lovers can easily make these delicious chocolate covered orange peels with simple ingredients!

 I recently made these homemade candied orange peels for my niece as they are one of her favorites.
 When I saw oranges with thick peel in the market, I immediately grabbed them to make this delicious yet easy recipe.